59 Low Growing Perennial Plants For Garden Edges and Borders

 Dwarf Purple Coneflower

-This dwarf variety has a compact habit and provides a breathtaking floral display in the garden from mid-to late summer.
+This dwarf variety has a compact habit and provides a breathtaking floral display in the garden from mid-to-late summer.

-The beautiful pink flowers with a chocolate-colored central cone attract gardeners to the Dwarf Purple Coneflower.
+The beautiful pink flowers with a chocolate-colored central cone attract gardeners to the dwarf purple coneflower.
 Although its flowers grow up to three inches in diameter, the plant itself only grows up to 18 inches tall.

 Eastern Pasque Flower